 Vertical armor "Tiger" - its weak point.

-"Tigers" with the maximum power of the engines of that time in 700 hp, it was very difficult to effectively move over rough terrain.
-A tank weighing 56 tons of elementary elm on swampy soils.
-For comparison: The T-34, with a weight of 26 tons, was driven by an 500-strong diesel.
-In addition, the same was the cause of many complications in the design and often led to problems during transportation and operation.
+"Tigers" with the maximum engine power of that time of 700 hp, it was very difficult to efficiently move over rough terrain.
+Tank weighing 56 tons is an elementary elm on marshy soils.
+For comparison, the T-34, weighing 26 tons, was powered by a 500-horsepower diesel engine.
+In addition, this was the cause of many design complications and often led to problems during transportation and operation.

 In urban battles on narrow streets, the Tigers lost almost all of their advantages.